The Classification of Two-Dimensional Extended Topological Field Theories: Abstract

 We provide a complete generators and relations presentation of the 2-dimensional extended unoriented and oriented bordism bicategories as symmetric monoidal bicategories.
 Thereby we classify these types of 2-dimensional extended topological field theories with arbitrary target bicategory.
 As an immediate corollary we obtain a concrete classification when the target is the symmetric monoidal bicategory of algebras, bimodules, and intertwiners over a fixed commutative ground ring.
 In the oriented case, such an extended topological field theory is equivalent to specifying a separable symmetric Frobenius algebra.

-Along the way we collect together the notion of symmetric monoidal bicategory and define a precise notion of generators and relations for symmetric monoidal bicategories.
-Given generators and relations, we prove an abstract existence theorem for a symmetric monoidal bicategory which satisfies a universal property with respect to this data.
-We also prove a theorem which provides a simple list of criteria for determining when a morphism of symmetric monoidal bicategories is an equivalence.
-We introduce the symmetric monoidal bicategory of bordisms with structure, where the allowed structures are essentially any structures which have a suitable sheaf or stack gluing property.
+The body of this work is divided into three chapters.
+The first chapter gives a detailed treatment of a variant of higher Morse theory.
 We modify the techniques used in the proof of Cerf theory and the classification of small codimension singularities to obtain a bicategorical decomposition theorem for surfaces.
 Moreover these techniques produce a finite list of local relations which are sufficient to pass between any two decompositions.
 We deliberately avoid the use of the classification of surfaces, and consequently our techniques are readily adaptable to higher dimensions.

-Although constructed for the unoriented case, our decomposition theorem is engineered to generalize to the case of bordisms with structure.
-We demonstrate this for the case of bordisms with orientations, which leads to a similar classification theorem.
+The second chapter gives an extensive treatment of the theory of symmetric monoidal bicategories.
+We prove several foundational results, such as a theorem which provides a simple list of criteria for determining when a morphism of symmetric monoidal bicategories is an equivalence.
+We also introduce several stricter variants on the notion of symmetric monoidal bicategory.
+We give a very general treatment of the notion of presentation by generators and relations, which applies not just to the theory of symmetric monoidal bicategories but to many related theories.
+Finally we provide a host of strictification and cohernece results for symmetric monoidal bicategories.

+In the final chapter we study extended topological field theories.
+We give a precise treatment of the extended bordism bicategory equipped with additional structure (such as framings or orientations).
+We apply the results of the previous two chapters to obtain a simple presentation of both the oriented and unoriented bordism bicategories.
+We describe the general method to obtain such classifications for other choices of structure, and we examine the consequences of our classification when the target is the bicategory of algebras, bimodules, and maps, over a fix commutative ground ring.